nuwan-d/MD_model_JAM-21-1174/README.md

 If you would like to learn more about the model, please read [our paper](https://asmedigitalcollection.asme.org/appliedmechanics/article/doi/10.1115/1.4051238/1109502/Molecular-Dynamics-Simulations-of-Shock).

+A similar LAMMPS model for polyurea is [available here](https://zenodo.org/record/5099542#.YO7PEOhKhPY).

 Good luck with your MD simulations.